Skip to content

 What is a node in networking in simple terms?

 A network node is any device connected to a network that can send, receive, or forward data.
-This includes computers, phones, routers, switches, servers, and even smart home devices.
-Each node has its own address on the network, similar to how each house has a street address.
+This includes laptops, phones, routers, switches, servers, firewalls, and IoT devices.
+Each node has its own address on the network — an IP address for routing decisions and a MAC address for local forwarding — similar to how each house on a street has a unique postal address.
+The practical implication: every device that participates in network communication is a node, and its importance to the overall network depends on where it sits in the topology and how much traffic depends on it.

 Is a router a node?